python/cpython/Doc/using/cmdline.rst

 .. cmdoption:: -u

-   Force stdin, stdout and stderr to be totally unbuffered.
-On systems where it matters, also put stdin, stdout and stderr in binary mode.
+   Force the binary layer of the stdin, stdout and stderr streams (which is available as their ``buffer`` attribute) to be unbuffered.
+The text I/O layer will still be line-buffered.

    See also :envvar:`PYTHONUNBUFFERED`.